AminAddow/Warnit/README.md

 # Warnit

-## A Bachelors thesies project created by @AminAddow, Khalid Asefi, @ThorSkogstad and @HaseebRana
+Bachelor's thesis project created by @AminAddow, Khalid Asefi, @ThorSkogstad and @HaseebRana at the University of South-Eastern Norway 2019.